ernestojimenezruiz/logmap-matcher/README.md

 LogMap can be used from the command line with the [standalone distribution](https://sourceforge.net/projects/logmap-matcher/files/Standalone%20distribution/) or the [OAEI packages](https://sourceforge.net/projects/logmap-matcher/files/OAEI%20packages/), or directly from its [Web interface](http://krrwebtools.cs.ox.ac.uk/logmap/)

+It has recently been implemented support to be run in the [HOBBIT platform](https://project-hobbit.eu/outcomes/hobbit-platform/).
+See details [here](https://gitlab.com/ernesto.jimenez.ruiz/logmap-hobbit).

 LogMap can also be easily integrated in other Java applications.
 See [wiki](https://code.google.com/archive/p/logmap-matcher/wikis) for additional information.